-I will definitely spend more time using and exploring the more advanced features of this tool.
-As far as creating illustrations and artwork for games the program has convinced me with its ease of use and the good quality of exporting the artwork to bitmaps to be used inside the game engines.
+I will definitely spend more time using this tool.
+I want to explore the more advanced features.
+As far as creating illustrations and artwork for games, the program has convinced me.
+Its ease of use and the good quality of exporting the artwork to bitmaps is excellent.
+The results can easily be used inside the game engines.

-Once I have scratched more than just the surface of this tool, I will write a more complete review with pros and cons and some comparisons to the tools I have been using in the past.
+I will write a more complete review with the pros and cons once I scratched more than just the surface.
+A comparisons to the tools I have been using in the past would be nice.

-I would like to cover some of the tools and the workflow of Affinity Designer on this blog in the future.
+Eventually, I will cover some of the tools and the workflow of Affinity Designer on this blog in the future.
 It’s very easy to use this program.
-It offers a large set of tools ideal for creating illustrations and game assets.
+It offers a large set of tools ideal for creating vector graphics and illustrations.